dmitrigur/Date-Time-Picker-Relational-Slider-/README.md

 	<p>Date Time (Result type: 'time')<input id="a1"></p>
 	<p>Date (Result type: 'date', Input is changing on Stop & in Progress)<input id="a2"></p>
-	<p>Date (Result type: 'object', Inputs is changing on Stop & on Blur)
+	<p>Date (Result type: 'object', Inputs are changing on Stop & on Blur)
 		<a>Y:<input id="a3y"></a>
 		<a>M:<input id="a3m"></a>
 		<a>D:<input id="a3d"></a>